gwalkden/CorpusSearchTools/README.txt

-This repository contains two Python scripts for use with the output of CorpusSearch 2 (https://corpussearch.sourceforge.net/).
+This repository contains four Python scripts for use with CorpusSearch 2 (https://corpussearch.sourceforge.net/).

 I'm a researcher, not a programmer; these scripts are poorly commented (where they commented at all), may not work as intended on your device, and I can't commit to providing support for them.